 Kiradu Temple Complex is an offbeat historical gem some 35 km from Barmer City in the Rajasthan State of India.
-We found the pictures of the temples on the internet very intriguing and mind boggling.
+Rajasthan the state rich in history, culture and exemplary architecture is one of the must-visit places in India.
+We found the pictures of the temples on the internet very intriguing and mind-boggling.
 The first place that comes to mind when we think of haunted places in Rajasthan is Kuldhara village but these splendid temple complex believed to be haunted piqued our curiosity.
 And when we were looking for a stopover between Udaipur and Jaisalmer on our Rajasthan road trip Barmer was invariably the first choice.

 We read about Barmer first time when reading a book ‘The Heat and Dust Project’ which spoke of some sand dunes but nothing other than that.
 Hence, Kiradu group of temples on the city outskirts was the only key attraction for our Barmer visit.